DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 number of characters in the key.
 Since subject codes are limited to nine string characters (see exception below), search will, in most cases, be quick.

-## Limitations
-### Prefix-based Autocomplete = IMPLEMENTED - see notesbelow
-//DONE
-A major benefit of Prefix trees is that auto-complete is easier to implement.
-For any number of characters provided, we can easily search the tree and return the first or all results that start with the provided characters, or nothing if not provided.
-I hope to add a secondary search feature that lets users input 1-8 characters, inclusive, and the user will see the cours subject codes and course titles for any matching courses.
-They will then be able to choose which, if any, they want to see.
-Any matching information will be provided and the user can select which option they want to have output.

-### Section-differentiated courses
-A challenge in implementing the trie is the (rare) circumstance where multiple courses share a course title.
-For example, Special Topics courses share a subject code but have unique section-level titles.
-I plan to address this by adding Course object pointers to the Special Topics node for each section.
-In initial implementation, CIRT will output all course data for each Special Topics section upon request.
-Time permitting, I will ask the user for input to isolate the desired section title and then output only the relevant section’s information.

-### Upgrading from Command-Line Interface to Front End Web Interface
-Time permitting, I will create a simple front-end, locally hosted web interface to facilitate a better user experience and given my lack of experience, I anticipate this to be a challenge.
-If I am unable to complete the interface by the due date, I will exclude it from the submitted version and work on it after the class ends.

-### Search-by-Title search option
-I hope to be able to add a search-by-title option.
-Instead of remaking a new trie, I would, within the trie structure, contain a 'dictionary' map structure where each course is added to the map, where the keys are the Course titles and the values are the subject codes.
- Then when the user provided the course title, I would search the map for a key, and if it existed, then call the search and output functions based on the 'value' of the found key:value pair, the course subject code.

-### Change trie() to Trie()
-//TODO

 ## Technical/Learning Hurdles
 I need to learn how to implement a trie in C++, as this was not covered in a homework assignment.
 I also need to learn how to implement file streams to read the pre-